cocoon2wong/Project-Jocker/README.md

   Conrtols if draw distributions of predictions instead of points.
   The default value is `0`.
 - `--draw_results`, type=`str`, argtype=`'dynamic'`.
   Controls if draw visualized results on video frames.
 Accept the name of one video clip.
-Make sure that you have put video files into `./videos` according to the specific name way.
+The codes will first try to load the video according to the path saved in the `plist` file, and if successful it will draw the visualization on the video, otherwise it will draw on a blank canvas.
 Note that `test_mode` will be set to `'one'` and `force_split` will be set to `draw_results` if `draw_results != 'null'`.
   The default value is `'null'`.
 - `--epochs`, type=`int`, argtype=`'static'`.
   Maximum training epochs.